The best advertising slogans are memorable and fit with the times. A good slogan is brief, yet memorable.

 There are slogans, and then there are taglines.
 Slogans sum up what a company stands for, whereas a tagline concludes an ad, usually a commercial, with a quick sign off.

 Think about the brands that you know well, and perhaps even love.
 Chances are, it’s not just a brand name you’re recalling, but a tagline, too.
-Almost all brands, products, and large corporations have some kind of tagline.
-Some are timeless, others get replaced every decade, or even sooner if it’s just not resonating with the public.
+Almost all brands, products, and large corporations have some kind of slogan/tagline/punchline, whatever we choose to call it.
+Some are timeless, others get replaced every decade, quarters or even sooner if it’s stop resonating with the target group.

 Some of the most memorable slogans of all time – “Where’s the beef?” or “Just do it” – not only sell the brand, but became synonymous with it